quentin/elm-split-pane/README.md

 # Split Pane

-A split pane for Elm.
+A split pane for Elm 0.19.

 Embed two views beside each other with a resizable splitter in between.